2021-environmental-bioinformatics/HW_assigment_0a/README.md

 You first homework assigment is to go through [The Unix Shell](https://swcarpentry.github.io/shell-novice/) tutorial from [Software Carpentry](https://software-carpentry.org/).

 You will be working on your local machine.
 [Download](https://swcarpentry.github.io/shell-novice/setup.html) the required material and follow the detailed instructions.
 Please complete all sessions before the next class.
-It is a long tutorial but it is necessary to build a good foundation of Unix at the beginning of the class.
+It is a long tutorial but it is necessary to build a good foundation of Unix at the beginning of the course.

 By the end of tutorial, you should have a basic knowledge of:
 - moving around your computer using your terminal